Updated October 15, 2021 at 5:30 pm ET

 Discounts that only apply to future purchases after the volume threshold is achieved represent a separate performance obligation under the contract.
 The logic behind this is that the customer would not receive a right to the future discount without entering into the contract.
 Treatment as a separate performance obligation effectively allocates revenue that would be earned under the future discount option and defers this amount until the option to use the discount is exercised by the customer or expires.

-By example, assume a contract with a customer provides the customer with the right to purchase the first 1,000 units at $10 per unit and any additional units at $9 per unit until the end of the contract period.
+For example, assume a contract with a customer provides the customer with the right to purchase the first 1,000 units at $10 per unit and any additional units at $9 per unit until the end of the contract period.
 The company would be required to estimate the total number of units that the customer will purchase during the contract period and calculate the average selling price under the contract.
 Revenue would be recognized based on the estimated average selling price.
-Management’s estimate of the average selling price should be reevaluated throughout the contract to determine if revenue should be revised.

 Disclosure Requirements – What do Financial Statement Users Need to Know about Performance Obligations?